EdoAbarca/edo-neetcode-250/1-ArraysAndHashing/3.ValidAnagram/valid-anagram.md

 ---

 ## Notes / Learnings
- - What I got from the sorting execution:
+ - Numbers obtained from the sorting solution submit:
     - **Time spent:** 52 ms (5.02%)
     - **Memory used:**  63.27 mb (5.45%)
     - **Time Complexity:** O(n*log(n)) (O(n^2) worst case)
     - **Space Complexity:** O(n)
- - Map it's better for hashing more complex data structures, where Set can only store single values without repetition
+ - Map it's better for hashing more complex data structures (for instance and definition, (key, value) data), where Set can only hash single values without repetition
+ - Still, space complexity isn't convincing at all, meaning there are better solutions...